A-Souhei/dhis2OrgUnits/README.md

-# dhis2OrgUnitsFromCouchDB-MG
+# dhis2OrgUnits

-## Initially will make it possible to export from couchDB to json/xml
+## Initially will make it possible to export from couchDB/mysql to json/xml
 however that implies creating couchDB shows and views to insert data beforehand